section-engineering-education/engineering-education/content/articles/full-stack-reactive-website-in-Django/index.md

 > Note that there may be benefits of using a dedicated frontend; for instance, it can be helpful to have a dedicated team responsible for coding the frontend and backend of a piece of software.

 ## Tutorial Requirements
-To follow along with this tutorial the following items would be needed:
+To follow along with this tutorial, the reader needs;

-1. A basic understanding of the Django web framework
+- A basic understanding of the Django web framework
-1. A working knowledge of Docker
+- A working knowledge of Docker

 ### Project setup and overview
 Here is a quick look at the app you will be building: